Using International Law in Canadian Courts

 The Canadian Yearbook of International Law

-I have prepared the Yearbook's Canadian case law summaries since 2004 (most recently with Greg Allen and Rebecca Robb).
+I have prepared the Yearbook’s Canadian case law summaries (alone or with the assistance of colleagues) since 2004.

 I have also published articles and book reviews in the Yearbook from time to time since 1998.